cado-security/product-help/docs/cado-response/deploy/gcp/gcp-settings.md

 You will be asked for a "GCP Project Name" and the "GCP Credentials".
 These credentials will be a JSON either directly containing the service account credentials, or the Workload Identity Federation credentials

 ![GCP Credentials](/img/gcp-credentials.png)

+## Collecting from multiple GCP Projects
+After setting up your primary GCP Projects, to collect from multiple GCP projects follow the instructions in [GCP Cross-Project Setup](./gcp-cross-project.md)